SUCCESS-MURI/success_apc_blur_detection/README.md

 ## Brightness and Darkness Dataset
 - This link () our training and testing images used for blur detection with brightness and darkness images

+## Weights
+- XXX location of .npy weights from kim et al. that were converted for updated tensorflow
+- XXX Our weights to use.

 ## License ##
 NEED to Update for MURI/CMU